Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

-are unspecified such that they can depend in arbitrary ways on all components in the system and thus allow for arbitrary feedback, extrinsic noise, and open-loop control as before, see Fig.~\ref{fig: delta}(a).
+are unspecified such that they can depend in arbitrary ways on all components in the system and thus allow for arbitrary feedback, extrinsic noise, and open-loop control, see Fig.~\ref{fig: delta}(a).

-Assuming $\beta_2 \geq \beta_1$ without loss of generality, and following the same approach as above (see Appendix~\ref{sect: delta generalization}), we find that the subunit fluctuations in this class of systems are bounded by
+Assuming again $\beta_2 \geq \beta_1$ without loss of generality, and following the same approach as above (see Appendix~\ref{sect: delta generalization}), we find that the subunit fluctuations in this class of systems are bounded by

 where

 Thus, similar to increasing the degradation rate asymmetry, increasingly asymmetric stoichiometric ratios can reduce the severity of the bound.
 However, for any $F<100\%$, subunit fluctuations are constrained by a lower bound that diverges as the assembly efficiency approaches 100\%, see Fig.~\ref{fig: delta}(b).